HOrdover/craftlit-moby/content/🎤005 Moby Full Text Ch9+notes.md

 *“‘I am a Hebrew,’ he cries—and then—‘I fear the Lord the God of Heaven who hath made the sea and the dry land!’
 Fear him, O Jonah?
 Aye, well mightest thou fear the Lord God then!
 Straightway, he now goes on to make a full confession; whereupon the mariners became more and more appalled, but still are pitiful.
 For when Jonah, not yet supplicating God for mercy, since he but too well knew the darkness of his deserts,—when wretched Jonah cries out to them to take him and cast him forth into the sea, for he knew that for his sake this great tempest was upon them; they mercifully turn from him, and seek by other means to save the ship.[^27] But all in vain; the indignant gale howls louder; then, with one hand raised invokingly to God, with the other they not unreluctantly lay hold of Jonah.*

 *“And now behold Jonah taken up as an anchor and dropped into the sea; when instantly an oily calmness[^28] floats out from the east, and the sea is still, as Jonah carries down the gale with him, leaving smooth water behind.
 He goes down in the whirling heart of such a masterless commotion that he scarce heeds the moment when he drops seething into the yawning jaws awaiting him; and the whale shoots-to[^29] all his ivory teeth, like so many white bolts, upon his prison.
 Then Jonah prayed unto the Lord out of the fish’s belly.
 But observe his prayer, and learn a weighty lesson.
 For sinful as he is, Jonah does not weep and wail for direct deliverance. **He feels that his dreadful punishment is just[^30]**.
 He leaves all his deliverance to God, contenting himself with this, that spite of all his pains and pangs, he will still look towards His holy temple.
-And here, shipmates, is true and faithful repentance; **not clamorous for pardon, but grateful for punishment.** [[[[[[**ERIK - THIS IS A YOUTUBE SHORT MOMENT***]]]]] And how pleasing to God was this conduct in Jonah, is shown in the eventual deliverance of him from the sea and the whale.
+And here, shipmates, is true and faithful repentance; **not clamorous for pardon, but grateful for punishment.** And how pleasing to God was this conduct in Jonah, is shown in the eventual deliverance of him from the sea and the whale.
 Shipmates, I do not place Jonah before you to be copied for his sin but I do place him before you as a model for repentance. **Sin not; but if you do, take heed to repent of it like Jonah.”***[^31]

 While he was speaking these words, the howling of the shrieking, slanting storm without seemed to add new power to the preacher, who, when describing Jonah’s sea-storm, seemed tossed by a storm himself.
 His deep chest heaved as with a ground-swell; his tossed arms seemed the warring elements at work; and the thunders that rolled away from off his swarthy brow, and the light leaping from his eye, made all his simple hearers look on him with a quick fear that was strange to them.